-- 2011: In collaboration with the National Center for State Courts, the Judicial Council compiled a report studying juror utilization across the state's courts, beginning in 2009.
-The study revealed that effective juror utilization is heavily dependent upon pretrial and trial practices to ensure that courts are effectively managing their jury pools. - 2012: Updates and additions to rule 10.469(b) of the California Standards of Judicial Administration, promotes judicial officer education on the treatment of jurors and on conducting jury trials, in particular the process of jury selection (voir dire) through use of approved educational materials and programs. - 2013: The Center for Judicial Education and Research (CJER) office publishes the Jury Management Bench Handbook, a compilation of materials from CJER civil and criminal bench books (the law); the thinking of many different judges (judicial practices); and suggested innovations from the Blue Ribbon Commission on Jury System Improvement as well as the Judicial Council's former Task Force on Jury System Improvement, appointed by Chief Justice George to implement the Commission's work. - 2017: Report on Temporary Peremptory Challenge Reductions.
-Senate Bill 843 temporarily reduced the number of peremptory challenges legal counsel may utilize in criminal misdemeanor cases from the period starting on January 1, 2017, and ending on January 1, 2021.
-This legislative mandate also required the Judicial Council to conduct a study and submit a report to the Legislature bearing on, but not restricted to, an examination of the number of peremptory challenges used by legal counsel for the defendant and state in criminal misdemeanor cases after January 1, 2017.
-Additionally, SB 843 called for the presentation of findings pertaining to the types of misdemeanor cases that are typically decided by jury trials, and findings related to cost savings that may accrue to courts as a result of the passage of this legislation.
-The report represents the Judicial Council's response to the mandate. - 2018: The Judicial Council began consideration of a new California Rule of Court, rule 2.1009 to allow for a permanent medical excuse from jury service for qualified prospective jurors.
+In collaboration with the National Center for State Courts, the Judicial Council compiles a report studying juror utilization across the state's courts beginning in 2009.
+The study reveals that effective juror utilization is heavily dependent on pretrial and trial practices to ensure that courts are effectively managing their jury pools.

+Updates and additions to rule 10.469(b) of the Standards of Judicial Administration promote judicial officer education on the treatment of jurors and conducting jury trials, in particular the process of jury selection (voir dire), through use of approved educational materials and programs.

+The Center for Judicial Education and Resources (CJER) publishes the Jury Management Bench Handbook, a compilation of materials from CJER civil and criminal bench books (the law), the thinking of many different judges (judicial practices), and suggested innovations from the Blue Ribbon Commission on Jury Page 5 of 6

+System Improvement, as well as the Judicial Council's former Task Force on Jury System Improvements appointed by Chief Justice George to implement the commission's work.

+Senate Bill 843 temporarily reduces the number of peremptory challenges legal counsel may use in criminal misdemeanor cases from January 1, 2017, until January 1, 2021.
+This legislative mandate also requires the Judicial Council to conduct a study and submit a report to the Legislature bearing on but not restricted to an examination of the number of peremptory challenges used by legal counsel for the defendant and state in criminal misdemeanor cases after January 1, 2017.
+Additionally, SB 843 calls for the presentation of findings pertaining to the types of misdemeanor cases that are typically decided by jury trials and related to cost savings that may accrue to courts as a result of this legislation.
+Report on Temporary Peremptory Challenge Reductions represents the Judicial Council's response to the mandate.

+The Judicial Council begins consideration of a new rule of court, rule 2.1009, to allow for a permanent medical excuse from jury service for qualified prospective jurors.
 This proposed new rule includes provisions for confidentiality, the right to reapply if denied, and the right to seek reinstatement if desired.
-The rule was approved and became effective January 1, 2019. - 2019: Senate Bill 310 was passed by the Legislature and signed into law by the governor.
-The new legislation changed the eligibility requirements for prospective jurors as described in the California Code of Civil Procedure section 203 to allow for certain individuals with criminal histories to serve on trial juries.
-The new statute took effect on January 1, 2020. - 2020: Senate Bill 592 was passed by the Legislature and signed into law by the governor.
-The new legislation added a new source list comprised of state tax filers to expand the poor of potentially available jurors.
-Beginning January 1, 2022, together with lists from the Department of Motor Vehicles (DMV) and voter registration, these three lists are considered to be a representative cross-section of the population served by each court.
+The rule is approved and becomes effective January 1, 2019.

+Senate Bill 310 is passed by the Legislature and signed into law by the Governor.
+The new legislation changes the eligibility requirements for prospective jurors as described in Code of Civil Procedure section 203 to allow certain individuals with criminal histories to serve on trial juries.
+The new statute takes effect on January 1, 2020.

+Senate Bill 592 is passed by the Legislature and signed into law by the Governor.
+The new legislation adds a source list composed of state tax filers to expand the pool of potentially available jurors.
+Beginning January 1, 2022, this list, along with lists from the Department of Motor Vehicles and voter registration, is considered a representative cross section of the population served by each court.